mirdaki/theforce/DESIGN.md

     - Always with you what cannot be done
 - Noop
     - Move along.
 Move along
-- DeclareMethod
+- DeclareFunction
     - What is thy bidding, my master
     - **This is where the fun begins**
-- NotVoidMethod
+- NotVoidFunction
     - It's a trap
-- MethodArgument
+- FunctionParameters
     - Now that’s a name I have not heard in a long time, a long time
 - Return
     - There is nothing for me here now
     - Let the Wookiee win
     - **You’re all clear kid, let's blow this thing and go home**
-- EndMethodDeclaration
+- EndFunctionDeclaration
     - **It is clear to me the Republic no longer functions**
     - You want to go home and rethink your life
     - You know what you need to do
-- CallMethod
+- CallFunction
     - I have a bad feeling about this
     - I hope you know what you’re doing
-- AssignVariableFromMethodCall
+- AssignVariableFromFunctionCall
     - You saved me
     - **Many Bothans died to bring us this information**
 - DeclareFloat